 These themes derive from the grand narrative of Scripture.
 Without exception, these three themes decisively frame the biblical authors’ gospel presentation.
 (I demonstrate this key point more fully in One Gospel.)
-Within this firm framework, one has flexibility to discuss various other important sub-themes.
+Within this firm framework, one has the flexibility to discuss various other important sub-themes.

 A biblically sound model of contextualization is both firm and flexible.

 The Bible provides a firm framework.
 If this framework does not shape our contemporary gospel presentations, we are not preaching the gospel as the biblical writers understood it, (even if we do teach many correct and important doctrinal truths).
-In addition, we have flexibility to highlight on other biblical themes in accordance with the needs of the surrounding cultural context.
+In addition, we have the flexibility to highlight other biblical themes in accordance with the needs of the surrounding cultural context.

 I’d like to hear from you.

 - How does your cultural and subcultural background shape the way you see and present the gospel?